-natural dog food that helps dogs recover after surgery
+natural dog food that helps surgery recovery

 Most pets will experience at least one or two surgical or anesthetic procedures during their lives, and what they’re eating can have a big effect on how well they heal after surgery.
 A poor diet combined with excessive high-calorie treats can sabotage a pet’s recovery.
 Caring for your dog after surgery should include natural dog food to promote healing.

 To keep pets in tip-top shape, I advise my clients to begin feeding their pet additional lean protein three to seven days before surgery.
 Free-range, organic, hormone- and antibiotic-free chicken is an excellent choice, along with wild-caught salmon and tuna and organic eggs.
 For optimal benefits, continue for two to four weeks afterward.

 Whenever a pet undergoes anesthesia, changes in the normal intestinal bacteria occur that can lead to cramping, decreased appetite, diarrhea or weight loss.
 To lessen these side effects, I routinely recommend administering a pet-specific probiotic 24 to 48 hours prior to surgery and continuing for three to seven days afterwards.
 Restoring bacterial balance may also speed healing and boost immune function.